I’m finally making good on a longstanding intention to write a blog post about the role of the Yesander.

 I don’t see the Innovator and the Yesander as mutually exclusive.
 A person can be an Innovator in one instance and a Yesander in another.
 But I don’t think you can be both at the same time.
 When ideas are at stake, the Innovator-du-jour needs an external Yesander to play with.
 Someone who can provide a different, possibly even startling, perspective that the Innovator simply couldn’t come up with himself.

 Personally, I don’t see myself as an Innovator – at least, not most of the time.
-I haven’t invented any new products, devised new ways of doing things, pioneered ground-breaking theories, or charted new directions forward.
+I haven’t invented any new products, devised new ways of doing things, or pioneered ground-breaking theories.
 But what I am is a really good Yesander: the person who recognizes the spark of possibility in a good (or even a not-so-good) idea and says, “Yes!
 And…what about this?
 Or this?
 And have you thought about this?
 OK – let’s play!”

 I like being a Yesander.